anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

    * - vim.02
      - General
-     - The Architecture **should** support deployment of OpenStack components in containers.
+     - The Architecture **should** support deployment of OpenStack components in containers
      - :ref:`ref_arch/openstack/chapters/chapter04:\
        containerised openstack services`
    * - vim.04
      - General
-     - The Architecture **should** support Enhanced Platform Awareness (EPA) only for discovery of infrastructure resource capabilities.
+     - The Architecture **should** support Enhanced Platform Awareness (EPA) only for discovery of infrastructure resource capabilities -
-     -
    * - vim.06
      - General
-     - The Architecture **should** allow orchestration solutions to be integrated with VIM.
+     - The Architecture **should** allow orchestration solutions to be integrated with VIM
      -
    * - vim.09
      - General
-     - The Architecture **should** support horizontal scaling of OpenStack core services.
+     - The Architecture **should** support horizontal scaling of OpenStack core services
      -

 Interfaces and APIs Recommendations